mo1ein/dorimori/README.md

 ```

 ### Run
-After building your containers, you can use the services as follows:
+After building your containers, you can use the services as follows: <br />
-Access the backend API swagger at `http://localhost:8080/docs`.
+Access the backend API swagger at `http://localhost:8080/docs`. <br />
-Access the qdrant dashboard `http://localhost:6333`.
+Access the qdrant dashboard `http://localhost:6333`. <br />
 Access the frontend interface at `http://localhost:3000` (or whatever port is specified). <br />
 ![frontpage](./assets/front_page.png)